jacobh/bikepacking-journal/content/rides/otways-west.md

 The final section of the day descended down the rough and rutted Blanket Bay Road to the campgrounds, starting off at a gentle gradient, then steadily ramping up, with the final 100m at a sketchy -13%.

+### Blanket Bay Campground

+I got in to camp just before 7pm, a good two hours into the evening.
+I didn't have a nearby table at this site, but the toilets & water tank were closer.
+I set up camp and cooked my evening meal noticeably faster than the night before, even though being more fatigued.
+Practise paying off.

-Looking back, I have mixed feelings about this section, as Sand Road and the Aire River were real highlights of the day, but the trek from there back to the GOR was a real drag with a loaded bike.
+Looking back, I have mixed feelings about the last couple of sections, as Sand Road and the Aire River were real highlights of the day, but the trek from there back to the GOR was a real drag with a loaded bike.

 ---